To Kill a Mockingbird: 1962 film

 The book was made into the well-received 1962 film with the same title, starring Gregory Peck as Atticus Finch.
-The film's producer, Alan J. Pakula, remembered Universal Pictures executives questioning him about a potential script: "They said, 'What story do you plan to tell for the film?'
+The film's producer, Alan J. Pakula, remembered Universal-International executives questioning him about a potential script: "They said, 'What story do you plan to tell for the film?'
 I said, 'Have you read the book?'
 They said, 'Yes.'
-I said, 'That's the story.'"
+I said, 'That's the story.
 The movie was a hit at the box office, quickly grossing more than $20 million from a $2-million budget.
 It won three Oscars: Best Actor for Gregory Peck, Best Art Direction-Set Decoration, Black-and-White, and Best Writing, Screenplay Based on Material from Another Medium for Horton Foote.
 It was nominated for five more Oscars including Best Picture, Best Director and Best Actress in a Supporting Role for Mary Badham, the actress who played Scout.
 At the time, she was the youngest actress nominated in the category.

 Lee was pleased with the film, "In that film the man and the part met ...
 I've had many, many offers to turn it into musicals, into TV or stage plays, but I've always refused.
 That film was a work of art".
 Peck met Lee's father, the model for Atticus, before the filming.
 Lee's father died before the film's release.
 Lee was so impressed with Peck's performance that she gave him her father's pocket watch, which he had with him the evening he was awarded the Oscar for Best Actor.
 Years later, he was reluctant to tell Lee that the watch was stolen out of his luggage in London Heathrow Airport.
 When Peck eventually did tell Lee, she told him, "Well, it's only a watch".
 He said, "Harper—she feels deeply, but she's not a sentimental person about things".
 Lee and Peck shared a friendship long after the movie was made.
 Peck's grandson was named "Harper" in her honor.

 In May 2005, Lee made an uncharacteristic appearance at the Los Angeles Public Library at the request of Peck's widow Veronique, who said of Lee:

 She's like a national treasure.
 She's someone who has made a difference ... with this book.
 The book is still as strong as it ever was, and so is the film.
 All the kids in the United States read this book and see the film in the seventh and eighth grades and write papers and essays.
 My husband used to get thousands and thousands of letters from teachers who would send them to him.